Structured Discrete Shape Approximation: Theoretical Complexity and Practical Algorithm: Experiments

-Initialization and cycle construction times combined were well below $10$~seconds on all test instances, so the majority of the runtime is spent in MIP solving.
-Our program also generates tikz code to visualize the contour and Zome approximation: the respective input contour is drawn in black and Zome struts in their respective colors; the boxes around sampling points are shown as grey squares, the slightly darker one contains the Zome origin (best seen in the electronic version of the paper, zooming in).
-The green contour shows the rough piecewise-linear approximation of the input shape that can be obtained by connecting neightboring sample points directly (this is \emph{not} a DAS/Zome-construction).
-Note that in the Zome constructions, segments of the same color may---and often do---consist of a sequence of struts, not necessarily a single one.
-The results of our computational experiments are presented in Figures~\ref{fig:results1} and~\ref{fig:results2}.
+Initialization and cycle construction times combined were well below $10$~seconds on most test instances (and still no more than $1$ minute for large instances with small~$s$), so the majority of the runtime is spent in MIP solving.
+Our program also generates tikz code to visualize the contour and Zome approximation: the respective input shape is drawn in grey (its boundary is the input contour) and Zome struts in their respective colors; the boxes around sampling points are shown as opaque dark-grey squares, the one slightly darker than the rest contains the Zome origin (best seen in the electronic version of the paper, zooming in).
+Note that in the Zome constructions displayed below, segments of the same color may---and often do---consist of a \emph{sequence of struts}, not necessarily a single one; we refrained from drawing the Zome nodes between struts in order not to clutter the plots.
+The results of our computational experiments are presented in Figures~\ref{fig:results1new}, \ref{fig:results2new} and~\ref{fig:results3new}.